beausoleilmo/Ornithometrics-ctv/README.md

 # Ornithometrics (ctv) R Task View <a href='https://github.com/beausoleilmo/Ornithometrics-ctv'><img src='images/ornitho_logo.png' align="right" height="131.5" /></a>

 The Comprehensive R Archive Network (CRAN)'s [website](https://cran.r-project.org/web/views/) provides *task views* for a variety of topics, guiding the users to a diversity of packages that could be useful to that topic.
 Here we provide a collection of relevant packages in ornithology that covers a wide variety of topics in avian studies.

+A package is missing?
+Please, feel free to get in touch and share your ideas!